Ashish-Teotia/Vehicle-Efficiency-Prediction-using-Machine-Learning-Algorithms/README.md

 XG-Boost, Ridge Regression, Lasso Regression, etc. and based on that it is compared with the optimum value of mpg and hence one can reach to a decision to discard the vehicle.

+The prime machine learning models used in this work are Linear Regression, Decision Tree, Random Forest, KNN, XG-Boost, Ridge Regression, Lasso Model, K-Fold.
+From basic to advanced major suitable machine learning algorithms are applied, R2 score and root mean square errors are calculated via different algorithms and tuning the models and hence observing the correctness of predictions.

+The dataset for this work has been taken from UCI Machine Learning Repository and the primary source of it is from the StatLib library, which is maintained at Carnegie Mellon University.
+The dataset was used in the 1983 American Statistical Association Exposition.